Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 1️⃣ Expose yourself to natural light as soon as you arrive ☀️

-This is the key factor for resynchronizing your biological clock.
-Walk outside whenever possible.
+This is the key factor to resynchronizing your biological clock.
+Walk outside as soon as possible.

 Even if the temptation is strong, hold on until the evening to avoid prolonging the time difference.